• Home

 The session closes with the psychological dimension: the visible, identity-altering nature of head and neck cancer and its treatment, and what it means for the client who arrives in your treatment room.

-Harry Fallack DO USA
+Harry Fallick D.O.
+USA

-Dr. Elena Hernandez -Jiminez PhD ISRAEL
+Dr. Elena Hernandez -Jimenez PhD ISRAEL

 MICROBIOME: A NEW LEVER IN THE FIGHT AGAINST INFLAMMAGING: